AI Technology Diffusion in the Stock Market [SSRN Link]

 Sector Structure in Digital Asset Returns [SSRN Link]

-with Runfeng Yang and Massimiliano Caporin, submitted
+with Runfeng Yang and Massimiliano Caporin, to be updated

 Summary: We identify a sector structure within the digital asset market, where different types of digital assets (the "digital asset sectors") exhibit distinct risks and returns.
 We investigate the observed sector variation through two channels: the systematic risk channel and the idiosyncratic risk channel.
 Our findings indicate that sector variations within the systematic channel are insignificant.
 In contrast, sector variations within the idiosyncratic channel are substantial, driven by sector-specific events, sentiments, and inter-sector spillovers.